Affiliate links on Android Authority may earn us a commission. Learn more.

 What you need to know about the Samsung Galaxy A42

 In the US, the phone is available from Verizon Wireless, Amazon, Best Buy, and Samsung, so you have your choice of retailer.
-It is also being sold in South Korea, the UK, Taiwan, Thailand, the Netherlands, and selected other markets.
-In the core international markets, the Galaxy A42 comes in a single model with 4GB RAM and 128GB storage, and is available in three colors: Prism Dot Black, Prism Dot White, and Prism Dot Gray.
+It is also being sold in Europe, Asia, and selected other markets.
+In the core international markets, the Galaxy A42 comes in a single model with 4GB RAM and 128GB storage and is available in three colors: Prism Dot Black, Prism Dot White, and Prism Dot Gray.

 How is the hardware?